 Members are encouraged to renew by the end of the year, but are given a grace period through March 31.
 Payment plans are available and may extend after March 31.

-There are several options available: automatic withdrawal from your credit card, a prepaid program, one lump sum remit, and more.
+There are several options available: automatic withdrawal from your bank account or credit card, one-time payment, payment plans, and more.